 vignette).

-Note: if reading internal data directly into
+Note: when reading internal data directly into

 calc_post_norm

-control arm if creating a posterior distribution for
+(e.g., the internal control arm if creating a posterior distribution for

 ).